Presentations & Program

 Western Agriculture Safety and Health Conference - Cultivating Collaborations

 University of Washington campus, Seattle, WA

-We would like to thank everyone for attending the 2019 Western Ag Safety and Health Conference.
+We would like to thank all participants in the 2019 Western Ag Safety and Health Conference.
 Our conference reached 170 attendees, and we could not have done it without you and our presenters, partners, and sponsors.

 This event was a rare opportunity for those engaged in injury and illness prevention research in farming, fishing, and forestry.
 The western US shares a common history with these vital agricultural industries, landscapes, and communities.
 Likewise, we share common agricultural practices, workforces, and the means to improve conditions.

 Cultivating Collaborations was co-sponsored by the five western NIOSH Agricultural Centers, the NIOSH Western States Division, and participation was invited from all partners in the implementation of science, service, and policy.